Staubgeborener/ChannelVisualizer/README.md

 Want to see something cool?
 Just turn on your microwave near the ESP32 and start the program.

+## What it does
+For this project, we use the promiscuous mode of the ESP32.
+The ESP32 will change every 50 ms the channel.
+In parallel, each time we receive a paket, the callback will triggered.
+The ESP32 will just look in this moment which channel is setted, increment this and calculate the relative frequency.

 ## Execution

 Just type `make monitor` in your terminal window.